AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Discussion

 \section{Discussion}

-Our results capture a snapshot of a historic inflection point.
-Findings may shift as tools evolve, yet both current patterns and their theoretical grounding remain informative.
-Task forms and positions on our map will change as capabilities grow, but deeper structures from appraisal theory (e.g., enduring needs in quality, coding, documentation, coordination, and people work) are likely to persist.
-Our mixed-method, clustering-based lens is designed for reuse as the landscape evolves, enabling teams to relocate tasks rather than freeze them in time.
-Current frictions in reliability, security, and transparency highlight where to invest next, especially in the ``outer loop'' (e.g., testing, review/release, governance).
+Our results capture a snapshot of the evolving developer-AI collaboration landscape.
+Findings may shift as tools evolve, yet both current patterns and their theoretical grounding are informative.
+Task forms and placements may change as capabilities grow, yet deeper appraisals (e.g., enduring needs in quality and people work) are likely to persist.
+Our mixed-methods clustering approach can relocate tasks as the landscape evolves.
+Current frictions in reliability, security, and transparency point to priority investments, especially in the ``outer loop'' (e.g., testing, review, release, and governance).